-As Women’s History Month returns in March, 2014, students can learn about the thousands of suffragists who marched down Pennsylvania Avenue on March 3, 1913.
+As Women’s History Month returns in March, 2014, students can learn about the thousands of suffragists who marched down Pennsylvania Avenue on March 3, 1913 (24 photos).
 Many of the 500,000 spectators were not supportive of the non-violent protest, injuring 200 marchers and sending 100 of them to the hospital.
 Last March thousands gathered in Washington, DC to commemorate those marchers who took the struggle for women’s right to vote from the states to the federal government, rallying for a constitutional amendment.
-The Suffrage Centennial Celebration organizers provide an overview of the period at their website.

 Winning the Right to Vote

-The National Women’s History Museum is keeping up with both the Suffrage Centennial Celebration and the change in combat status for women.
-The museum hosts a promotional video featuring girls speaking as women who affected history which could serve as an introduction to Women’s History Month.
+The National Women’s History Museum hosts an engaging promotional video featuring girls speaking as women who affected history, which could serve as an introduction to Women’s History Month.

-For an historical review, the video “NWHM Celebrates Women’s History Month” emphasizes the role that labor organizations played in improving work life and ties those early 20th century efforts to the emergence of women’s history studies in the 1970’s.
-Celebration of women’s history began in the Santa Rosa, California schools in 1978 and culminated in 1987 with the US Congress declaring March to be Women’s History Month.
+For an historical review, the video “NWHM Celebrates Women’s History Month” emphasizes the role that labor organizations played in improving work life, and it ties those early 20th century efforts to the emergence of women’s history studies in the 1970’s.
+The annual celebration of women’s history began in the Santa Rosa, California schools in 1978 and culminated in 1987 with the US Congress declaring March to be Women’s History Month.
 Another NWHM video looks over the history of the women’s suffrage movement.
 Both videos are rather somber.

-At the National Women’s History Museum site, teachers can register to access several lesson plans, including one about girls who changed US history.
-Biographical sketches are arranged by period and by area of influence.
+Also at the National Women’s History Museum site, teachers can register to access several lesson plans, including one about girls whose brave actions changed US history.
+Biographical sketches of adults are arranged by period and by area of influence.
 The women’s suffrage timeline reaches back to 1840.

-As of February 23, 2013 several of the links listed on the museum’s resource page are functional, including a Rutgers page displaying the Declaration of Sentiments and Resolutions from the Woman’s Rights Convention held at Seneca Falls, NY, in 1848.
+Most of the links on the museum’s resource page are functional, including a Rutgers page displaying the Declaration of Sentiments and Resolutions from the Woman’s Rights Convention held at Seneca Falls, NY, in 1848.
 Other links: infoplease offers a list of dates when countries allowed women’s suffrage, and History.com provides videos, photo galleries and essays on women’s history and achievements in several fields; be sure to preview the History.com materials.
-Resources from TimeForKids (watch for a 2014 update) and Education World are also classroom friendly.
+Resources from TimeForKids (watch for a 2014 update) and Education World are classroom friendly.

 Women Scientists through History

-In addition to honoring women scientists of the last 100 years, including Nobel Prize winners, the National Women’s History Project’s 2013 Gazette features student scientists who have achieved recognition as well as student programs run by women’s organizations.
-The gazette, which honors women in STEM, highlights Deepika Kurup, a 14-year-old New Hampshire resident who developed a solar powered water purification jug.
+In addition to honoring women scientists of the last 100 years, including Nobel Prize winners, the National Women’s History Project’s 2013 Gazette featured student scientists who have achieved recognition as well as student programs run by women’s organizations.
+The gazette highlights Deepika Kurup, a 14-year-old New Hampshire resident who developed a solar powered water purification jug.
 In addition, the Gazette reports on PBS’s SciGirls, a show with tween girls enjoying STEM projects, as well as the Girl Scouts’ STEM focus.
 The NWHP’s 2014 gazette features Women of Character, Courage and Commitment.
 Both gazettes include extensive shopping guides.

 History Centered Resources

 Britannica offers free access to its huge collection of 300 Women Who Changed the World.
 The site features interactive biographies grouped by area of leadership, along with a timeline, topics, primary documents, and videos.
 Pearson’s Fact Monster provides a variety of timelines along with a series of essays written for students.
 One looks back to the challenges women faced before the women’s rights movement broadened access to political participation.
 Another centers on feminism.

-Update (March 1): Students can access the New York Times’ extensive collection of articles, lesson plans, and front pages related to women’s history through the Learning Network blog at no charge.
+- Students can access the New York Times’ extensive collection of articles, lesson plans, and front pages related to women’s history through the Learning Network blog at no charge.

 Inez Milholland Boissevain riding a horse during the March 3, 1913 Washington, DC, protest, Library of Congress, LC-USZ62-77359

-President Obama Signs the Lily Ledbetter Fair Pay Restoration Act.
+President Obama Signing the Lily Ledbetter Fair Pay Restoration Act in 2009.
 View the White House video.